Ag-Tawfik/CrosswordPuzzle/README.md

 3. Attempts to place remaining words with intersections to existing words
 4. If intersection placement fails, tries random placement
 5. Numbers each word and generates clue lists for Across and Down words
+6. Renders the grid with input fields for user interaction
+7. Uses JavaScript to enable keyboard navigation and answer validation

 ## Customization